0xCoto/simpleReader/README.md

 ```

 ### Credits
 This tool is developed by [Apostolos Spanakis-Misirlis](mailto:0xcoto@protonmail.com) and [Prof. Daniel R. Marlow](mailto:marlow@princeton.edu).
-We would like to acknowledge the help provided by [Norman C. Jarosik](mailto:jarosik@Princeton.EDU) regarding the acquisition of the data.
+We would like to acknowledge the help provided by [Norman C. Jarosik](mailto:jarosik@Princeton.EDU) regarding the software used for the acquisition of the data.